This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Pink butcher paper is a type of paper that has undergone a treatment known as sizing.
 Essentially, this processing increases the wet strength properties of the paper – which results in a paper that doesn’t wither or tear easily when it’s exposed to lots of moisture.

-Pink butcher paper is more porous relative to other types of paper like steak paper, which has a few huge benefits when it comes to smoking meat – but more on that in a moment.
+Pink butcher paper is more porous relative to other types of paper like the paper your butcher would wrap a steak in, which has a few huge benefits when it comes to smoking meat – but more on that in a moment.

 The “pink” part of the name simply comes from the aesthetic of the unbleached paper – no coloring or foreign elements are added to the paper to make it look a certain way.